Testing for cystic fibrosis carriers in families

 • show them the information on this page

-• send them our GP letter, which contains information for GPs to support access
+• send them our GP letter, which contains information for GPs to explain who is eligible for carrier testing in England

 • contact our Helpline.

-If you are a relative of someone with CF, your test will look at whether you’re a carrier of the CF gene mutations your relative has.
-If your relative’s CF gene mutations are not known, they will have tests first to find out what these are.
+If you are a relative of someone with CF, your test will look at whether you’re a carrier of the CF gene variants your relative has.
+This test may also look at other common CF gene variants.
+If your relative’s CF gene variants are not known, they will have tests first to find out what these are.

-If you are not related to someone with CF, but your partner is, or has CF themselves, your test will only look for the more common mutations.
-Standard carrier tests pick up about 90–95% of CF gene mutations, so even if your test is negative there is still a small chance you may be a carrier of a rarer CF gene mutation.
-If you later find out you are a carrier, this first negative test result is called a ‘false negative’.
+If you are not related to someone with CF, but your partner is, or has CF themselves, your test will only look for the more common variants.
+Standard carrier tests pick up about 85–95% of CF gene variants, so even if your test is negative there is still a small chance you may be a carrier of a rarer CF gene variant.
+If you later find out you are a carrier, this first negative test result is called a ‘false-negative’.

 • What do my test results mean?